access-ci-org/access-ci-ui/public/api/cider_README.txt

 ##
 ## CiDeR Resource Groups - Introduction
 ##

-## Background
+## Background & Design
+##

-- CiDeR is used by multiple projects to maintain public descriptive information about resources (Affiliations)
+CiDeR is used to maintain public descriptive information about resources by multiple projects (Affiliations)

-- CiDeR includes these externally visible identifiers that are globally unique across projects (Affiliations) -- Resource Identifiers (info_resourceid)
+CiDeR includes (or will) externally visible identifiers that are globally unique across projects.
+  -- Resource Identifier (info_resourceid)
-  -- Resource Group Identifiers (info_groupid)
+  -- Resource Group Identifier (info_groupid)
   -- Resource Group View Identifiers (info_groupviewid)

-These identifiers should be used in other database and catalogs to associate information with CiDeR resources or resource groups.
+So that all the information published by ACCESS can be cross-referenced these identifiers should be used in other database and catalogs to associate information with CiDeR resources or resource groups.

-## Design

-To make the above identifiers globally unique and meaningful (at least to developers and technical staff), we have chosen to make them look like DNS hostnames: they are derived from real owned domains that identifies their scope and guarantees that they will be unique accross projects and affiliations.
+To make the above identifiers globally unique and meaningful (at least to developers and technical staff), we have chosen to make them look like hostnames: they are derived from real owned domains which identify their scope and guarantees that they will be unique across projects and affiliations.
 These identifiers are NOT required to be DNS resolvable hostnames.

 A Resource Group is a collectios of Resources.

-A Resource Group View is a collections of Resource Groups that are viewed through the common interface.
+A Resource Group View is a collections of Resource Groups that are displayed through a common view or interface.

+##
 ## Example
+##

-The ACCESS Resource Catalog needs to display resource information organized by resource groups, where resource groups are made up of 1 or more tightly coupled resources.
+The ACCESS Resource Catalog efforts needs to display resource information organized by resource groups, where resource groups are made up of 1 or more tightly coupled resources at an RP.

 The above design would be applied to this example as follows: